[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 But some people, through lack of imagination, fail to find this battle cry sufficiently fear-inspiring.

 Elua is the god of kindness and flowers and free love.
 All the other gods are gods of blood and fire, and Elua is just like “Love as thou wilt” and “All knowlege is worth having”.
-He is the patron deity of exactly the kind of sickeningly sweet namby-pamby charitable liberalism that Arthur is complaining about.
+He is the patron deity of exactly the kind of sickeningly sweet namby-pamby charitable liberalism that Andrew is complaining about.

 And there is a certain commonality to a lot of the Kushiel books, where some tyrant or sorcerer thinks that a god of flowers and free love will be a pushover, and starts harassing his followers.
 And the only Eluite who shows up to stop him is Phèdre nó Delaunay, and the tyrant thinks “Ha!
 A woman, who doesn’t even know how to fight, doesn’t have any magic!
 What a wuss!”